NZMSA/2023-Phase-2/software-development/backend/README.md

 <h3>Connecting it to a DB</h3>
-The connection strings to the database is stored in appsettings.json
+The connection strings to the database are stored in appsettings.json

 <h4>Using an inmemory database</h4>
-  For testing using an inmemory database can be used.
+  For testing using an in-memory database can be used.
 An example of this can be seen in the main branch in Program.cs Remember to install the Nuget packages: `Microsoft.EntityFrameworkCore.InMemory`

 <h4>Using SQL Database with Docker</h4>
   For an example on how to connect to an SQL database have a look in the feature/mysql branch in Program.cs.
-  Notice it is very similar to using an inmemory database.
+  Notice it is very similar to using an in-memory database.
   Remember to install the Nuget packages: `Microsoft.EntityFrameworkCore.SqlServer`

-  To setup SQL server Docker container. https://hevodata.com/learn/sql-server-docker/
+  To set up SQL server Docker container. https://hevodata.com/learn/sql-server-docker/

-  Incase you get an EULA error https://stackoverflow.com/questions/64319491/sql-server-2019-in-docker-you-can-accept-the-eula-by-specifying-the-accept-eu
+  In case you get an EULA error https://stackoverflow.com/questions/64319491/sql-server-2019-in-docker-you-can-accept-the-eula-by-specifying-the-accept-eu

-  Incase you get certificate error in the .NET application with the connection string. https://learn.microsoft.com/en-us/troubleshoot/sql/database-engine/connect/certificate-chain-not-trusted?tabs=ole-db-driver-19
+  In case you get a certificate error in the .NET application with the connection string. https://learn.microsoft.com/en-us/troubleshoot/sql/database-engine/connect/certificate-chain-not-trusted?tabs=ole-db-driver-19